app-sre/proms-mcp/SPECS.md

-# Promesh MCP Server Specification
+# Proms MCP Server Specification

 ## Overview
 A lean MCP (Model Context Protocol) server that provides LLM agents with transparent access to multiple Prometheus instances for metrics analysis and SRE operations.